blankworker1/BYOB/guide.md

 ## FAQ

 **Q: Can I use the same name twice?**
-A: Yes, the generator is deterministic, but seeds will be the same if the name and date match.
+A: Yes, the generator is deterministic, but seeds will be the same if the community name matches the name on the bottom right corner of the Word Wall.

 **Q: Can I edit the poster after download?**
 A: You can annotate manually, but changing BIP39 words breaks determinism.